 I think it’s been at least 10 years since I’ve first heard about North Face and their fabulous gear.
 I remember traveling around Asia and back then almost everyone I met had a North Face, be it a jacket, or a pair of shoes, a backpack, or even a hat.
 I was traveling on a budget, on my part time salary which I saved for months, and could no way afford a jacket like this.
 Even the copies in Vietnam were expensive.

 Years passed though and whilst I kept traveling the world, faith made it that I didn’t get the chance to buy my own North Face.
 Be it a sale at the local mountain shop, or simply getting birthday and Christmas gifts, all my hiking gear ended up being different brands.

 However, this changed a month ago, when I got my first North Face Jacket, the Women’s Evolve II Triclimate 3-in-1.
 What I absolutely love about this women’s winter jacket is that I can wear it anywhere, anytime, no matter the weather.
 Ever since I got it, The North Face jacket has become my only coat and I pretty much wear it every time I get out of the house.

-The 3-in-1 feature makes this North Face jacket very versatile.
+The 3-in-1 feature makes this North Face jacket very versatile, part of a collection of hiking clothes for women that every mountain lover should have.
 It can we wore in summer – as a windbreaker, in autumn – as a jumper, or in winter – as a warm coat.
 The adaptable design makes it very easy to detach the inside fleece from the main shell of the jacket in just seconds.

 The jacket is fully breathable and waterproof, and whilst hiking the mountain I felt that it kept a constant body temperature.
 The Polartec fleece is lightweight, warm and soft, highly breathable so that it keeps your body dry when you are out and about, sweating on a hard mountain trail.